dotnet/docs/docs/core/install/linux.md

 - 2.2
 - 2.0

-These unsupported versions aren't detailed in the sections below and your milage may vary if you try to install them.
+These unsupported versions aren't detailed in the sections below and your mileage may vary if you try to install them.

 ## CentOS

 CentOS 7 uses Yum as a package manager and CentOS 8 uses DNF.

-The following is a list of currently supported .NET Core releases on both CentOS 7 and CentOS 8.
+The following table is a list of currently supported .NET Core releases on both CentOS 7 and CentOS 8.
 These versions remain supported until either the version of [.NET Core reaches end-of-support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) or the version of CentOS is no longer supported.

 | CentOS                   | .NET Core 2.1 | .NET Core 3.1 | .NET 5 Preview |
 |--------------------------|---------------|---------------|----------------|